FAQs about Reporting

 - Does information about a complaint remain private when I report it to the University?

-The campus will support an individual's desire to keep a complaint private, except when that request interferes with the University's obligation to provide a safe and nondiscriminatory environment for all students.
-In any case, the University will take steps to protect the student bringing the complaint and limit disclosure of information to those who have a need to know.
-Students can choose to talk through an incident of sexual misconduct with a confidential resource before making a report to better understand reporting options.
+The campus will support an individual's desire to keep a complaint private, except when that request interferes with the University's obligation to provide a safe and nondiscriminatory environment.
+In any case, the University will take steps to protect the individual bringing the complaint and limit disclosure of information to those who have a need to know.
+Individuals can choose to talk through an incident of sexual misconduct with a confidential resource before making a report to better understand reporting options.

 - What is the difference between confidential and non-confidential resources?

 Confidential resources, like counseling or victim advocacy services, are not required to report the incident to the police or the University.
 There are legal protections for the discussions you have with confidential resources.
-Non-confidential resources, such as professors, academic advisors, resident advisors, coaches, and supervisors, are legally obligated to report incidents of sexual misconduct to the University Title IX Coordinator in the Office of Diversity, Equity, and Access.
+Non-confidential resources, such as professors, academic advisors, resident advisors, coaches, and supervisors, are legally obligated to report incidents of sexual misconduct to the University Title IX Coordinator in the Title IX Office.
 Neither type of resource is better than the other.
 There is no right or wrong way to handle this.

 - Where can I confidentially report an incident on campus?

 There are several confidential resource options on campus and in the community for individuals who want to maintain confidentiality.
-On campus, confidential resources include the the Counseling Center, McKinley Health Center, and the Women's Resources Center (WRC).
-The WRC has staff designated as confidential advisors, trained and dedicated to provide counseling and advocacy.
-They are: Patricia Morey, Director; Molly McLay, Assistant Director; and Rachel Storm, Assistant Director.
+On campus, confidential resources include the Counseling Center, McKinley Health Center, and the Women's Resources Center (WRC).
+The WRC has staff designated as Confidential Advisors, who are the campus’ designated staff members specifically trained and to provide support and advocacy.
+Those staff members are Gabrielle Schwartz, Associate Director.
 In the Champaign-Urbana community, Rape Advocacy Counseling & Education Services (RACES) provides confidential counseling and support.
-For contact information, please see Resources for Students.
+For contact information, please see Resources for Students or Resources for Employees.

 - What happens when a report is sent to the Title IX Coordinator?

-When the Title IX Coordinator or Deputy Title IX Coordinator receives a report of sexual misconduct, a representative from the Title IX Office will contact the student to offer to set up a meeting.
-The student is not required to meet with a Title IX Coordinator although the University strongly encourages students to do so.
-In the meeting, the student can share as much or as little information as they want.
+When the Title IX Coordinator receives a report of sexual misconduct, a representative from the Title IX Office or their designee will contact the complainant (the individual who is reported to be the victim of sexual misconduct) to offer to set up a meeting.
+The complainant is not required to meet with a Title IX Coordinator although the University strongly encourages them to do so.
+In the meeting, the complainant can share as much or as little information as they want.
 No matter how much information the student shares, meeting with a Title IX Coordinator can be helpful to understand various options for support and available actions.
-If the student wants support resources or wants to take further action, a Title IX Coordinator can help facilitate connecting the student to those resources and determining possible next steps.
+If the complainant wants supportive measures or wants to take further action, a Title IX Coordinator can help facilitate connecting the individual to those resources and determining possible next steps.
+The complainant may be accompanied by an advisor of their choosing to any university meeting or proceeding relating to an alleged incident of sexual misconduct, including the intake meeting with the Title IX Office.
+Visit Confidential Resources – Campus for more information about the confidential advisors in the Women’s Resources Center.

 - If I am a student, will the University tell my parents if they receive a report?